IBM-Blockchain-Archive/learn-chaincode/README.md

 Then we will show how to interact with the chaincode via the networks API.

 ##What is chaincode?
 Chaincode is a piece of code that lets you interact with a network's shared ledger.
-Whenever you 'invoke' a transaction on the network, you are effectively calling a function in a piece of chaincode that read and writes values to the ledger.
+Whenever you 'invoke' a transaction on the network, you are effectively calling a function in a piece of chaincode that reads and writes values to the ledger.

-[Insert a nice diagram from sean or something]

 ***